-It’s a new year, so now's the time to reflect on the successes or challenges you faced in 2016, and think about what you want your business to accomplish in 2017.
+It’s a new year, so now's the time to reflect on the successes or challenges you faced in 2017, and think about what you want your business to accomplish in 2018.

 Like many areas of your business, it's a good time to take a look at your marketing.
 To help you revamp your marketing strategy in 2020, we've put together 10 helpful tips to get you started:

 1. Establish a budget